 There’s a formula for determining child support that accounts for need, income, and many other factors.

-These payments cover the costs of caring for the child in question, both regular expenses, and unexpected costs.
+These payments cover the costs of caring for the child in question, both regular expenses and also unexpected costs.
 This includes but isn’t limited to:

 While child support has a formula, spousal support is less systematic.
 When determining whether or not to award spousal maintenance, the court weighs many elements.
-They consider:
+They consider, among other factors:

 The court doesn’t award spousal support in every case, and it can continue indefinitely or run for a limited time.
 If you hire a divorce lawyer, they can help you on this front.
-Someone with experience can prevent you from paying more than you can afford, or ensure you get enough to meet financial needs following the divorce.
+Someone with experience can prevent you from paying more than you can afford, or ensure you get enough to meet financial needs.

 Divorce settlements are complex legal documents.
 It’s all too easy to sign on the dotted line and not truly understand what it says.